The headline is possibly the most important part on your LinkedIn profile.

 3. Wickless Candles Fun?

 How exactly are candles fun?
-Well the headlines sounds like fun.
+Well, the headline sounds like fun.
 Bit of a tongue twister perhaps but certainly an intriguing headline by Rebecca Brown.

 4. The clear value statement